Test library with function discovery in C.

 EXPECT_MEM_EQ(PTR1, PTR2, SIZE, ...)

-macros can take a message as argument, which will be included in the error message in case of failure.(false, "iteration: %u", i); ASSERT_TRUE
+ASSERT_andEXPECT_macros can take a message as argument, which will be included in the error message in case of failure.ASSERT_TRUE(false, "iteration: %u", i);

 macro.
-Optionally, a string can be passed to SKIP()
+Optionally, a string can be passed to SKIP().
+This

 string will be part of the report.